This is the second installment of a three-part series on hiring employees in Taiwan. Be sure to check back shortly for part one and part three.

 The potential employer should apply for a work permit via the Council of Labor Affairs.
 This must be done before an employee is in Taiwan.
 If the employee is already in Taiwan, it is still possible for them to obtain a work permit.

 Both the company and employee will collaborate to obtain the work permit.
-Afterwards, the employee should take the work permit to a Taipei Economic and Cultural Office (TECO) in their home country and receive a work visa.
-Majority of countries (including U.S), do not have embassy-level relationships with Taiwan, and TECO serves as an alternative.
+Afterward, the employee should take the work permit to a Taipei Economic and Cultural Office (TECO) in their home country and receive a work visa.
+The majority of countries (including the U.S), do not have embassy-level relationships with Taiwan, and TECO serves as an alternative.

 It is recommended that foreign employees interested in staying in Taiwan for work obtain a resident visa.
 If you initially enter Taiwan with a visitor visa and want to convert it to a residence permit, you will have to change it outside of Taiwan.
 Most people go to Hong Kong for this purpose because of its proximity to Taiwan.

 Before applying for a resident visa, employees should visit their local Republic of China overseas mission to start the required applications before they come.
 For those who have registered for the normal expansions visa, they can apply to convert it to a residence visa at the National Immigration Agency (NIA).

 A foreigner is required to report to the nearest headquarters of the Foreign Affairs Police within ten days of arriving in Taiwan with the resident visa and apply for the Alien Resident Certificate (ARC).
 Resident visas must be renewed every year.

 Foreign employees with a valid regular residence permit who are interested in staying in Taiwan long-term should consider applying for an Alien Residence Certificate (ARC).